HomeResourcesAI Visibility vs. SEO

 We don't make you choose between SEO and AI Visibility.
 We run them together — because the signals that power one reinforce the other, and your competitors probably aren't doing either correctly yet.

-Technical fixes that help both SEO and AI visibility simultaneously — schema, content structure, local citations, review strategy.
+Technical fixes that support both SEO and AI visibility: schema, content structure, local citations, and review strategy.

 Monthly Reporting

-Clear reporting on both traditional SEO metrics (rankings, traffic) and AI citation metrics (frequency, accuracy, sentiment, competitive positioning).
+Clear reporting on traditional SEO metrics and AI visibility metrics: frequency, accuracy, sentiment, and competitive positioning.

 See exactly where your business stands — free

-Our free AI Visibility Scanner checks your schema markup, entity clarity, citation readiness, and runs live CitationIQ™ checks across AI platforms.
-Takes 60 seconds.
+Our free AI Visibility Scanner checks schema markup, entity clarity, and citation readiness, then gives you a first-pass baseline.

 Frequently Asked Questions